20 Small British Birds, You Might Not Know About

 British Birds

-You can’t stop yourself to see the bird if it has been spotted.
+You can’t stop yourself from seeing the bird if it has been spotted.
 But unfortunately, the number is decreasing as they lose their habitat and in the intensification of agriculture.

 Wood warbler: